basho/basho_docs/source/languages/en/riak/dev/advanced/cap-controls.md

 At the bottom of this page, there is a final screencast that briefly touches on how to adjust your replication levels to match your application and business needs.
 Before you watch, however, have a quick read of the content below.

-The table below lists the replication parameters that are available in Riak.
+The table below lists the most frequently used replication parameters that are available in Riak.
 Symbolic values like `quorum` are discussed [[below|Replication Properties#symbolic-consistency-names]].
 Each parameter will be explained in more detail in the sections below:

 Parameter | Common name | Default value | Description
 :---------|:------------|:--------------|:-----------